Tax dodging and corruption

 At times, the political involvement of multinational corporations goes beyond circumventing tax regulations and paying bribes.
 A particularly serious case involves Swiss-based Chiquita who went as far as to directly finance paramilitary groups in Colombia between 1989 and 1999.
 While the company has admitted making payments to one group it has sought to portray itself as a victim of extortion by the paramilitary group.
 The proceedings against Chiquita are ongoing even though the company settled a criminal complaint by the US government by paying a USD 25 million fine in 2007.

 In May 2017, human rights organisations called on the International Criminal Court (ICC) to investigate fourteen former and current Chiquita executives and employees for complicity in crimes against humanity.
 Moreover, in August 2018, Colombia’s Attorney General announced charges against 13 former Chiquita executives and administrators for mass killings by paramilitary groups that took place between 1997 and 2004.
 Those accused are expected in court to answer to charges of having supported terrorism.
-This case illustrates the connection between corruption and human rights violations, and demonstrates that such business dealings can have very real and acute consequences for people’s lives.
+In April 2020, EarthRights filed a new lawsuit against Chiquita on behalf of more than 200 Colombian plaintiffs, whose family members were murdered or who themselves had suffered violence by paramilitary death squads, seeking redress from the banana company that spent years supporting those paramilitaries.
+This case illustrates the connection between corruption and human rights violations and demonstrates that such business dealings can have very real and acute consequences for people’s lives.